rautaditya2606/wheat_detection/README.md

 - Lower CPU memory pressure
 - Fast inference throughput on local CPU (65.30 ms)

-## Cloudinary + ClickHouse: How Images and Labels Are Linked
+## Cloudinary + Neon PostgreSQL: How Images and Labels Are Linked

 Every uploaded image is stored in Cloudinary.
-The returned `secure_url` is saved directly into the ClickHouse feedback record — this URL is the link between the image asset and its label.
+The returned `secure_url` is saved directly into the Neon PostgreSQL `feedback` table via Flask-SQLAlchemy — this URL is the link between the image asset and its label.

-**Feedback schema:**
+**Feedback schema (`models.py`):**

 | Field | Type | Description |
 |---|---|---|